zachtango/computer-networks/ch3_hw.md

 c. if the rightmost bits were flipped

 P5.
 The receiver can't be absolutely certain no bit errors have occurred because a bit error could occur that would yield the same checksum.

+P6.
+Say the sender sends a packet with sequence number 0 to the receiver.
+The receiver receives this packet correctly and acknowledges it, moving to the next state where it waits for a packet with sequence number 1; however, the acknowledgement is corrupted when the sender receives it.
+The sender then retransmits the segment with sequence number 0.
+The receiver receives it but is waiting on sequence number 1, so it sends a NAK packet back.
+The sender receives the NAK and retransmits the segment with sequence number 0 again.
+Now, the sender and the receiver are stuck in this loop.

+P7.
+The ACK packets don't require sequence numbers because they do not contain any application data; they're just used as confirmation for the sender to know that its segments were received.
+If the sender receives duplicate ACKs, it isn't a problem because the duplicate ACKs just let the sender its segments were received.